South of France: UNESCO World Heritage Sites

 Day 3: Villeneuvette – Béziers (32 miles/51 km)

-Another day in the quiet backcountry of this region of Les Causses et Les Cévennes (UNESCO site #3) going to the city of Béziers.
-From Villeneuvette you drop down onto a plain and can enjoy some flat riding and vineyard country.
-Dinner on your own tonight.
+Another day in the quiet backcountry of this region of Les Causses et Les Cévennes (UNESCO World Heritage Site #3) heading towards Béziers.
+From Villeneuvette, you'll drop down onto a picturesque plain and enjoy flat riding through vineyard country.

 Overnight in Béziers.